cdl-saarland/rv/README.md

 RV is an LLVM tool project and integrates into the LLVM build system.
 Clone this repository into llvm/tools/rv where llvm is your LLVM source directory.
 RV will build along with LLVM.
-Run `git submodule update` to pull the SLEEF submodule.
+Run `git submodule update --init` to pull the SLEEF submodule.
 To enable vectorized complex arithmetic through compiler-rt checkout compiler-rt in llvm/runtimes and configure RV with `RV_ENABLE_CRT=on`.

 ### Build prerequisites